Open-air preaching

 Open-air preaching, street preaching, or public preaching is the act of evangelizing a religious faith in public places.
 It is an ancient method of proselytizing a religious or social message and has been used by many cultures and religious traditions, but today it is usually associated with evangelical Protestant Christianity.
-Supporters of this approach note that both Jesus and many of the Old Testament prophets often preached about God in public places.
+Supporters of this approach note that Jesus and many of the Old Testament prophets often preached about God in public places.
 It is one of the oldest approaches to evangelism.